“Is that person on your caseload your CLIENT or your COLLABORATOR?”

 We, as speech-language pathologists, are well aware that for most paperwork and insurance-related things, the people on our caseloads are called “clients.”
 I get it.
 But as I continue to grow and evolve as a clinician, I find myself questioning the typical terminology.
 To me, the word “collaborator” feels better – it feels more real.

-In my definition, to collaborate with someone is to meet them with open arms and an open heart in an effort to work jointly on a shared project or activity.
-The therapeutic process process, in my opinion, is a shared journey.
+In my definition, to collaborate with someone is to meet them with open arms and an open heart to work jointly on a shared project or activity.
+The therapeutic process, in my opinion, is a shared journey.
 We figure “it” out together.
 We brainstorm together.
 We are a team.
 And yes, the paperwork might say “client” or whatever, but that person is so much more than that.
 That person is my “collaborator,” and I value, respect, and NEED every single thing that my teammate brings to the table.